Snapchat/KeyDB-docs/docs/lru-cache.md

 The new LFU mode
 ---

-Starting with KeyDB 4.0, a new Least Frequently Used eviction mode is available.
+A new Least Frequently Used eviction mode is available.
 This mode may work better (provide a better hits/misses ratio) in certain cases, since using LFU KeyDB will try to track the frequency of access of items, so that the ones used rarely are evicted while the one used often have an higher chance of remaining in memory.